Yandex Cloud

 • zone_id: Availability zone.

-• subnet_id: ID of a subnet in the selected availability zone.
+• subnet_id: ID of the subnet in the selected availability zone.

 • assign_public_ip: Public access to the host, true or false.

-• replica_priority: Host priority for assignment as a master if the primary master fails.
+• replica_priority: Host priority for promotion to master if the primary master fails.

 The password must be between 8 and 128 characters long.
 The password must meet the [a-zA-Z0-9@=+?*.,!&#$^<>_-]* regular expression.